Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Numerical experiments

-It becomes clear from \autoref{fig:Evolution_MeanVar_NeuBdry_noControl} that the support of $f^\pm$ is growing and eventually fills the complete domain $\Omega_x$ if no control is applied.
-On the contrary, as shown in \autoref{fig:Evolution_MeanVar_NeuBdry}, the locally optimal control $B$ detected by our optimization method leads to the effect that the supports of $f^\pm$ stay away from the boundary of the interval $\Omega_x$.
+It becomes clear from the left figure in \autoref{fig:Evolution_MeanVar_MaxDev_NeuBdry} that the support of $f^\pm$ is growing and eventually fills the complete domain $\Omega_x$ if no control is applied.
+On the contrary, as shown in \autoref{fig:Evolution_MeanVar_MaxDev_NeuBdry} on the right, the locally optimal control $B$ detected by our optimization method leads to the effect that the supports of $f^\pm$ stay away from the boundary of the interval $\Omega_x$.
 In fact, the support of the distribution function $f^+$ (that is associated with the ions) hardly changes over the course of time.
+The calculated optimal control is depicted in \cref{fig:Calculated_Control_NeuBdry}.
 It is worth mentioning that we started our optimization method without assuming further knowledge of the control, i.e., we initialized the control by simply choosing $B\equiv 0$.
 Altogether, this illustrates the ability of our optimal control approach to find an external magnetic field $B$ that keeps the confined initial state confined over the course of time, at least on a short time interval.

+In \cref{fig:convergence_functional}, we plot the convergence history of the functional.
+Recall that we use a particle method and re-sample the initial condition every time when the state equations have to be solved.
+In this way, we intend to find a (locally) optimal control that does not only work well with a specific initial distribution of the numerical particles.
+However, this then leads to a non-monotonic behaviour of the convergence of the cost functional, which becomes oscillating towards the end of the convergence.